Documentation Index

 Pipes vs Temporary Files

-Command comparison:- Auto cleanup - No temp files to delete
+Command comparison:- Auto cleanup — No temp files to delete; the pipe buffer is reclaimed when both ends close

-- Parallel execution - Both programs run simultaneously
+- Parallel execution — Both programs run simultaneously, overlapping CPU and I/O work.

 File System